Transia-RnD/hooks-toolkit-ts/README.md

 ### Deleting Hooks with clearAllHooksV3

-To delete all hooks on the XRPL using the `clearAllHooksV3` function, you need to provide the following parameters:
+To delete all hooks on Xahau using the `clearAllHooksV3` function, you need to provide the following parameters:

-- `client`: The XRPL client object.
+- `client`: Xahau client object.
 - `seed`: The seed of the account that will remove the hook.

 Here is an example of deleting all hooks using the `clearAllHooksV3` function: